-- BBC Hereford & Worcester (opens in a new window) 104fm & 94.7fm
+Website: BBC Hereford and Worcester (opens in a new window) 104fm and 94.7fm

-Closures / disruption during a flood:
+Closures and disruption during a flood:

-- Roadworks in Worcestershire
+Worcestershire County Council: Roadworks in Worcestershire

-- School closures
+Worcestershire County Council: School closures

 During a flood event the efforts of the agencies who have a responsibility to provide a response are co-ordinated by Multi-Agency Flood Plans (MAFPs).
 There is a multi-agency flood plan for each district in Worcestershire, maintained by the relevant district council.